xwgeng/s2s-attn/README.md

 ```
 Note that the testing dataset is grouped by the length with `nmt-prep.lua`, so the predicitons doesn't match raw source text.
 In addition to the predictions, add line number of source sequence in raw text.
 Before computing the BLEU, leverage the line number to sort the predictions, making the predicitions match the golden sequences.

-When use convolutional attentive encoder and a 1-layer LSTM decoder with 256 hidden units, the BLEU curves with greedy search on test dataset is as below.
+When use convolutional attentive encoder and a 1-layer LSTM decoder with 256 hidden units, the BLEU curves with greedy search on test dataset are as below.

 ![](BLEU.png)